Mamphela Ramphele: Activism

 In April 1977, Ramphele was issued with banning orders and banished to Tzaneen, Northern Transvaal, where she remained until 1984.
 A member of the local church arranged for her to live with two African nuns in a local village, Tickeyline.
 She later established a home for herself in Lenyenye township near Tzaneen, although she remained under police surveillance.
 During her stay in Tzaneen, Ramphele established the Isutheng Community Health Program, with monetary aid from the BCP.
-This foundation was used to empower local women, and aid them in growing vegetable gardens, amongst other initiatives.
+This foundation was used to empower local women and aid them in growing vegetable gardens, amongst other initiatives.

 During her stay in Tzaneen, Ramphele enjoyed occasional illicit outings to escape everyday life, as well as visits from Helen Suzman, MP of the Progressive Party.
 Suzman assisted Ramphele in securing a passport when Ramphele travelled abroad.
-Ramphele also enjoyed visits from a Father Timothy Stanton; an Anglican priest who visited her and celebrated Eucharist with her.
+Ramphele also enjoyed visits from Father Timothy Stanton; an Anglican priest who visited her and celebrated Eucharist with her.

 In 1983, she completed her BComm degree through UNISA (the University of South Africa), which she had registered for in 1975.
 She also completed a Postgraduate Diploma in Tropical Hygiene and a Diploma in Public Health at the University of Witwatersrand.
 This required that Ramphele apply for a special dispensation to travel to Johannesburg where she had to report at the John Vorster Square Police Station upon her arrival and departure.

 Ramphele left Lenyenye in 1984 to go to Port Elizabeth where she was offered a job at Livingstone Hospital.
 However, she left to take up an appointment at the University of Cape Town (UCT) that Francis Wilson, a Professor of Economics, had arranged.
-She was to work with him at the South African Development Research Unit (SALDRU) as a research fellow.
+She was to work with him at the South African Labour and Development Research Unit (SALDRU) as a research fellow.